Talamakk/Talamakk/README.md

 - 👀 Looking for: opportunities to work in professional cloud projects, with real-life problems

-- 🥁 Free time: Indie music, collecting vinyls, travels
+- 🥁 Free time: alternative music, collecting vinyls, travels

 <br/>